Home Page

 Use of soapstone in period.
 Modern sources.
 Carving suggestions and warnings.

-NOTE: See also these files: casting-msg, plaster-msg, sculpture-msg, Relief-Carvng-art, frescoes-msg, ivory-msg, ivory-bib, pewter-msg.
+NOTE: See also these files: casting-msg, plaster-msg, sculpture-msg, Relief-Carvng-art, frescoes-msg, ivory-msg, ivory-bib, pewter-msg, tiles-art.

 NOTICE -